xtuml/models/applications/rover/README.md

 NOTE: The verifier realized implementation assumes that the `models` repository is cloned in `~/git` on Mac and `c:/git` on Windows and that the configuration file `git/models/applications/rover/Settings/config.txt` exists.
-If you cloned the repository in a different location, you will have to modify the `CONFIG_FILE` constant in `RComm.java` to point to the new location.
+If you cloned the repository in a different location, you will have to modify the `homedir` variable in `RComm.java` to point to the new location.

 ### EV3 version